Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion: Proof Outline

 \subsection{Approximate Tensorization and Uniform Block Factorization}

 One way of establishing rapid mixing of the Glauber dynamics is to show that the Gibbs distribution satisfies the \emph{approximate tensorization of entropy}.
-This approach has been (implicitly) used in many literature to establish the log-Sobolev inequalities, from which one can deduce an optimal bound on the mixing time.
+This approach has been (implicitly) used in much of the literature to establish the log-Sobolev inequalities, from which one can deduce an optimal bound on the mixing time.
 Before giving the formal definition, we first review some standard definitions.

 Consider a distribution $\mu$ supported on $\Omega \subseteq [q]^V$.
 For every $f: \Omega \to \R_{\ge 0}$, we denote the expectation of $f$ under $\mu$ by $\mu(f) = \sum_{\sigma \in \Omega} \mu(\sigma) f(\sigma)$ and the entropy of $f$ by $\Ent_{\mu}(f) = \mu(f \log \frac{f}{\mu(f)})$.
 We often simply write $\Ent(f)$ for the entropy and drop the subscript $\mu$ when it is clear from the context.
 More generally, given $S \subseteq V$ and $\tau \in \Omega_{V \setminus S}$, for every $f: \Omega_S^\tau \to \R_{\ge 0}$ we use $\mu_S^\tau(f)$ to denote the expectation of $f$ under the conditional distribution $\mu_S^\tau$ and $\Ent_S^\tau(f)$ for the corresponding entropy.
 For most of the time we are actually given a function $f: \Omega \to \R_{\ge 0}$, and we will still write $\mu_S^\tau(f)$ and $\Ent_S^\tau(f)$ where we think of $f$ as restricted to the space $\Omega_S^\tau$ and implicitly assume that the configuration outside $S$ is given by $\tau$; i.e., for an argument $\sigma \in \Omega_S^\tau$ the value of $f$ is $f(\sigma\cup \tau)$.
 It is helpful to think of $\mu_S^\tau(f)$ and $\Ent_S^\tau(f)$ as a function of the boundary condition $\tau$.
 In this sense, the notation $\mu[\Ent_S(f)]$, for example, represents the expectation of the function $\Ent_S^\tau(f)$ where $\tau \in \Omega_{V \setminus S}$ is distributed as the marginal of $\mu$ on $V \setminus S$.